css-materials/course-site/content/homework/explore-data/index.md

 While you are practicing Exploratory Data Analysis, your final graphs should be appropriate for sharing with outsiders.
 That means your graphs should have:

 * [A title](http://r4ds.had.co.nz/graphics-for-communication.html#label)
-* Labels on the axes (see `?labs` for details)
+* Labels on the axes (type `?labs` in your Console for details)

-This is a starting point.
-Consider adopting your own color scales, [taking control of your legends (if any)](http://www.cookbook-r.com/Graphs/Legends_(ggplot2)/), playing around with [themes](https://ggplot2.tidyverse.org/reference/index.html#section-themes), etc.
+Consider adopting your own color scales, [taking control of your legends (if any)](http://www.cookbook-r.com/Graphs/Legends_(ggplot2)/), playing around with [themes](https://ggplot2.tidyverse.org/reference/index.html#section-themes), and generally customizing your graphs to improve them.

 #### Formatting tables

-When presenting tabular data (aka `dplyr::summarize()`), make sure you format it correctly.
-Use the `kable()` function from the `knitr` package to format the table for the final document.
-For instance, this is a basic able summarizing where gun deaths occurred:
+When presenting tabular data (using `dplyr::summarize()`), use the `kable()` function from the `knitr` package to format the table for the final document.
+Keep reading for an example on how to use this function.

+The code below displays a basic table summarizing where gun deaths occurred: